masterthepixel/react-data-visualization/README.md

 ## Authors

-[Gabriel Hahn Schaeffer](https://github.com/gabriel-hahn/) | react.school - Teacher of core functionalities w/o tests and CI.
+[Gabriel Hahn Schaeffer](https://github.com/gabriel-hahn/) | react.school - Teacher of core idea but w/o current structure, tests and CI.

 See also the list of [contributors](https://github.com/gabriel-hahn/react-data-visualization/contributors) who participated in this project.